 Fits the scans within MPC's cut line.
 May result in black lines along the edges of the card.
 Choose this option to avoid any loss of the scanned image.

+Fit is the default option, but can be changed on the settings page.
 For anyone interested in the technical details, the images were produced with this Python script: borderGenerator.py

 The zip file Proxy Nexus provides contains: